adambiltcliffe/codex/readme.md

-Flying plus stealth/invisible/unstoppable etc. and not taking AA damage if not using flying to evade Declare an attack that destroys all possible attack targets with triggers (obliterate vs Lawbringer Gryphon) Check stealth abilities vs tower still work correctly when retarget after initial target dies Flyer with stealth abilities doesn't fly over AA units
+Flying plus stealth/invisible/unstoppable etc. and not taking AA damage if not using flying to evade Declare an attack that destroys all possible attack targets with triggers (obliterate vs Lawbringer Gryphon) Check stealth abilities vs tower still work correctly when retarget after initial target dies Flyer with stealth/unstoppable abilities doesn't fly over AA units

 # Game features not implemented: